Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/surface_deform.rst

    Surface Deform Modifier.

 Target
    The object to which to bind.
-(This setting is unavailable after binding) Interpolation falloff
+(This setting is unavailable after binding).
+Interpolation falloff
    How much a vertex bound to one face of the target will be affected by the surrounding faces.
    This essentially controls how smooth the deformations are.